Al-Kodach/Al-Kodach/README.md

-Hi, my name is Ali, I will love to be call Ali-kodach Kodachi is my favorite Linux distro,
+Hi, my name is Ali, I will love to be call Ali-kodach.
+Kodachi is my favorite Linux distro,
 I'm a passtionate frontend developer, enjoy learning new skills and finding my way into software engineer.
 I grew up from a community without electricity and I have to make my way over 5miles to get to the cafy to enjoy the internet and software applications.